jrsinclair/mazes-presentation/presentation.md

 ---

-1. Start with a randomly selected room. <!-- .element: class="fragment" data-fragment-index="0" -->
+1. Start with a randomly selected room and a grid. <!-- .element: class="fragment" data-fragment-index="0" -->
 2. Make a list of rooms adjacent to the current room, not yet connected to another room. <!-- .element: class="fragment" data-fragment-index="1" -->
-3. If this connected adjacent rooms list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
+3. If this list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
 4. Pick one of the rooms in the list at random and connect it. <!-- .element: class="fragment" data-fragment-index="3" -->
 5. Move to this new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="4" -->

 ---

-## Step 0
+## Step 1

-Note: But there's a step zero we need to complete first.
-We need a grid of unconnected rooms to start with.
-That is, we need to build the starting state for our algorithm.
+Note: If we're going to turn this algorithm into code.
+We need to set things up so we can start our algorithm in the right state.
 The two main things we need are:

 ---